-- Approving the personal objectives of all Executive Directors in the context of NHS Orkney's Annual DevelopmentPlan, Corporate Objectives, and other local, regional, and national policy - Receiving formal reports on the operation of remuneration arrangements and the outcomes of the annual assessment of performance and remuneration for each of the Executive Directors - Review and approve Executive Directors Job Descriptions prior to advertisement
+- Approving, developing, coaching and monitoring the personal objectives and development plans of all Executive Directors in the context of NHS Orkney's Annual Operational Plan, Corporate Objectives, and other local, regional, and national policy.
+This includes monitoring progress of annual objectives as part of the midyear review process. - Receiving formal reports on the operation of remuneration arrangements and the outcomes of the annual assessment of performance and remuneration for each of the Executive Directors - Review and approve Executive Directors Job Descriptions prior to advertisement other senior managers, for example special remuneration, when requested by NHS Orkney.

-Undertake reviews of aspects of remuneration and employment policy for Executive Directors (for example Relocation Policy) and, where necessary, other senior managers, for example special remuneration, when requested by NHS Orkney.
+Undertake reviews of aspects of remuneration and employment policy for Executive Directors (for example Relocation Policy) and, where necessary,